cordawyn/kalimba/README.md

 ## Backends

-You won't be able to do much without a backend to handle your RDF statements.
+You won't be able to do much without a backend to handle your RDF data.
 Please add "kalimba-redlander" gem dependency to your Gemfile, and make sure to "require 'kalimba-redlander'" before invoking "require 'kalimba'".